dullhunk/whats-the-story-learning-glory/index.md

 ## So, What IS the Story?

-So, what is the story, learning glory?
+All your dreams are made, when you're chained to the learning and the teaching trade.
+What's the story, learning glory?
 There are many stories we can tell, from different perpectives:

 * **THE STORY OF THE STUDENTS** With over 40,000 `students` studying at the University of Manchester, it is not suprising to see the word `student` appear frequently, on average more than 9 times in an annual review.
 Its good to see the [strength of the student voice in Manchester](https://www.yoursay.manchester.ac.uk/) reflected in press releases.
 * **THE STORY OF THE RESEARCHERS** As a `research` intensive Russell Group University, it is not surprising to see the word `research` appear so frequently either, on average nearly 16 times in each annual review.
 This aligns closely with the vision the University has of itself and its core values